-Karen is an accountant and fellow of the Chartered Institute of Public Finance and Accountancy (CIPFA).
-She is a proud and active member of CIPFA having previously served on the Institute Council for a number of years and as Scottish Chair in 2008-09.
+Karen is an accountant and member of the Chartered Institute of Public Finance and Accountancy (CIPFA).
+She served on the Institute Council and as Scottish Chair.

-Her full-time career was spent in various roles in local government finance, and in 2006 she moved to her most significant role as Head of Financial Services at the City of Edinburgh Council where she worked closely with elected Councillors and the Executive Team to deliver the Council’s financial strategy.
+Her full time career was spent in various roles in local government finance, culminating in her most significant role as Head of Financial Services at the City of Edinburgh Council where she worked closely with Political and Executive Leaders to deliver the Council’s financial strategy.
 As well as being responsible for the Council’s £1bn budget she was also treasurer to the Royal Edinburgh Military Tattoo and the Forth Road Bridge.
-In 2012 she moved to the role of Head of Corporate Programmes and was responsible for overseeing a diverse range of major capital and change projects.
+She later moved to the role of Head of Corporate Programmes, responsible for overseeing a diverse range of capital and change projects.

-Karen chose to leave full time employment in 2015 to move into freelance consultancy specialising in financial management and organisational governance, whilst developing a portfolio of non-executive roles.
-She is currently a Non-Executive Director at NHS Golden Jubilee University National Hospital in Scotland where she chairs the Audit & Risk Committee.
-She has previously served on the Board of the City of Glasgow College where she chaired the Finance and Physical Resources Committee and has also supported other charities in non-executive roles.
+Karen left full time employment in 2015 to move into freelance consultancy specialising in financial management and organisational governance, whilst developing a portfolio of non executive roles.
+She is currently a Non Executive Director at NHS Golden Jubilee University National Hospital where she chairs the Audit & Risk Committee.
+She has previously served on the Board of City of Glasgow College where she chaired the Finance and Physical Resources Committee and has also supported other charities in non-executive roles.

-Through these collaborative projects, Yuan provided various volunteer opportunities to enable young professionals in resource-limited environments access to international high-quality training and research projects.
-She is passionate about further exploring possibilities for individuals, educational institutions, and relevant stakeholders to work together to promote shared research and lifelong learning opportunities that benefit both individual and society to achieve UN’s Sustainable Development Goals.
+Yuan initiated volunteer/internship/fellowship projects, enabling early-careers in resource-limited environments to access high-quality training and research.
+She is passionate about fostering collaboration among individuals, educational institutions, and stakeholders to promote shared research and lifelong learning, benefiting the society in achieving UN’s Sustainable Development Goals.